pborenstein/tcoder/examples/randompic/README.md

 - set all colors in style.css
 - make sure the button shows hover and clicked states</span>

-the files we have decided to generate are: ['index.html', 'style.css', 'script.js'] the shared dependencies (like filenames and variable names) we have decided on are:
+the files we have decided to generate are: <span class="file_list">['index.html', 'style.css', 'script.js']</span>
+the shared dependencies (like filenames and variable names) we have decided on are:
-Shared dependencies between the files we are generating:
+<span class="shared_dependencies">Shared dependencies between the files we are generating:

 - index.html:
     - img element with id 'img'